johnkerl/scripts/ntbl/README.md

 c 3 6
 ```

-CSV is best for storage and piping to various programs -- i.e. for
+* CSV is best for storage and piping to various programs -- i.e. for machine-readability.
+* CSKV has the same benefits, at the cost of column names appearing on each row.
+The chief advantage of CSKV is for heterogeneous data.
+Namely, I can print different schema lines interleaved -- a=1,b=2,c=3 on one line, and x=7,y=9 on another -- then pipe to grep, sort, etc. This is very handy in log files.
-machine-readability.
-I prefer horizontal format for viewing not-to-wide
+* I prefer horizontal format for viewing not-too-wide tables.
-tables.
-I prefer vertical format for viewing the top few columns of very wide
+* I prefer vertical format for viewing the top few columns of very wide tables.
-tables.

-Converters are `c2h`, `c2v`, `h2c`, `h2v`, `v2c`, `v2h`.
-Depending on the data (e.g. data containing whitespace or commas) they are not always invertible transformations.
+Converters include `c2h`, `c2v`, `h2c`, `h2v`, `v2c`, `v2h`, `c2kv`, `kv2c`,
+`kv2h`, `kv2v`.
+Depending on the data (e.g. data containing whitespace or
+commas) they are not always invertible transformations.

 John Kerl
 2013-02-03